Roasted Broccoli with Chipotle Honey Butter

 This post may contain affiliate links.
 Read my full disclosure policy.

-High heat roasting is my favorite way to cook broccoli.
-It’s quick, easy and the broccoli emerges from the oven caramelized and full of flavor.
-In this recipe, the florets are tossed in a sweet, spicy and smoky chipotle honey butter before roasting.
-It’s as delicious as it sounds — addictive, even — and the broccoli has enough flavor to carry an entire meal.
-Pair it with simply grilled salmon or steak and dinner is done!
+High-heat roasting is my favorite way to cook broccoli.
+It’s quick and easy, and the broccoli emerges from the oven caramelized and full of flavor.
+In this recipe, the florets are tossed in a sweet, spicy, smoky chipotle-honey butter before roasting.
+It’s as delicious as it sounds, and the broccoli has enough flavor to carry an entire meal.
+Pair it with simple grilled salmon or steak and dinner is done.

-As you can see, the recipe calls for one of my favorite pantry staples: canned chipotle peppers in adobo sauce.
-There are about ten peppers in a can; since you’ll only need one or two, you can transfer the rest to a plastic container and save for other recipes.
-They keep for a long time in the refrigerator or freezer and there are endless delicious ways to use them.
-For some ideas, check out this very popular Black Bean, Corn and Avocado Salad, these Baja Fish Tacos, and these Chipotle Chicken Quesadillas.
+The recipe calls for one of my favorite pantry staples: canned chipotle peppers in adobo sauce.
+There are about ten peppers in a can, and since you’ll only need one or two, you can transfer the rest to a small container and save them for other recipes.
+They keep well in the refrigerator or freezer, and there are endless ways to use them.
+For some inspiration, check out my Albóndigas, Black Bean, Corn and Avocado Salad, Baja Fish Tacos, and these Chipotle Chicken Quesadillas.

 Roasted Broccoli with Chipotle Honey Butter